 In an increasingly digital and social networked world many faculty can miss professional opportunities by limiting their participation in traditional professional pathways.
 Often times faculty have elements of their professional work and identify in singular, often disconnected spaces (binders, folders, conference presentations, publications, etc.) that can often limit the richness and depth of one’s work.
 This initiative is designed to support faculty in moving to an online identity by owning their own domain.

 Digital pedagogy and scholarship takes a broader view of teaching, research and service than traditional means.
 A digital domain integrates the values of a faculty member with those of the discipline, department, institution though digital elements and reflective narrative explicitly addressing the integration of values beyond the local environment.
 Faculty involved in this initiative will be contributing to the evolving nature of digital pedagogy through scholarship.

 This initiative is designed explicitly to provide resources and support for all UMW faculty to develop their own domain through an Open Call application.
-To incentivize this process, DTLT and CTE & I have partnered to provide faculty with their own domain, web hosting, and a stipend (not to mention bi-weekly support) to develop/refine a professional online presence ranging anywhere from an online CV/E-portfolio to a developmental space to explore digital pedagogy and scholarship, to an alternative class space online.
+To incentivize this process, CTE & I and DTLT have partnered to provide faculty with their own domain, web hosting, and a stipend (not to mention weekly support) to develop/refine a professional online presence ranging anywhere from an online CV/E-portfolio to a developmental space to explore digital pedagogy and scholarship, to an alternative class space online.